 The first step towards getting somewhere is to decide that you are not going to stay where you are.

-There is a disturbing and eerie sensation that I feel whenever the damping realization that I am no longer a young child comes.
+There is a disturbing and eerie sensation that I feel whenever the cold realization that I am no longer a young child comes.
 The uneasy struggle between learning to let go of my portentous past and my capricious future, grips me, with heavy clench.

 When we move past our zones of comfort, we are filled with eagerness to return back to our own fortified bunkers.
 We see our own phantasmal doppelgangers, communicating and showing to us what impending atrocities may rise out of the ground, ready to devour us alive.
 The longer we stay outside, the higher the probability of death.